Tavern on the Green may be reborn as global chain

-WILMINGTON, Delaware New York's famed Tavern on the Green restaurant, which closed after going bankrupt in 2009, may be reborn as a global chain with a charitable twist if an investor gets his way.
+WILMINGTON, Del.
+Aug 18 New York's famed Tavern on the Green restaurant, which closed after going bankrupt in 2009, may be reborn as a global chain with a charitable twist if an investor gets his way.

 Louis Bivona has offered $1.3 million for the name, which will allow him to build off his business selling premium salad dressings under a license with the Tavern name.